William Wise (author)

 William Alfred Wise (born July 21, 1923) is an American writer of children's literature.
 Among his well-known books are Christopher Mouse: The Tale of a Small Traveller (2004) and Ten Sly Piranhas (1993).

 Life and education

-Born in New York City on July 21, 1923, Wise received a Bachelor’s Degree from Yale University in 1948 and published his first children’s book, Jonathan Blake: The Life and Times of a Very Young Man, in 1956.
+Born in New York City on July 21, 1923, Wise graduated from Lawrenceville School in 1941 where he was Editor-in-Chief of literary magazine, The Lit, and also wrote for school newspaper, The Lawrence.
+Wise received a Bachelor’s Degree from Yale University in 1948 and published his first children’s book, Jonathan Blake: The Life and Times of a Very Young Man, in 1956.

 Writings

 In addition to storybooks, Wise also published an abundance of children’s nonfiction, including In the Time of the Dinosaurs (1963), Monsters from Outer Space?
 (1978), and Zany Zoo (2006), as well as several biographies of important historical figures such as Albert Einstein, Alexander Hamilton, Franklin Delano Roosevelt, and Booker T. Washington.
 Wise also wrote the children's poetry collections No Sign of Santa!
 (1987) and Dinosaurs Forever (2000).

 Wise’s career was not limited to children’s literature; he also wrote several books for an adult audience, including Massacre at Mountain Meadows (1976) a book about the Mountain Meadows Massacre of 1857 that explores the consequences of religious fanaticism.
 In 1980, Wise published The Amazon Factor, an installation of Harlequin’s “Raven House” mystery series.
 He also co-wrote the teleplays Kasrilekva on the Mississippi (1955), The Enemy (1956), and A World Full of Strangers (1958) with James Yaffe.